ilkkah/aamu-blog-repro/README.md

 ### Create an Aamu.app account

 To use this website, you need an [Aamu.app](https://aamu.app/) account.
-Create one/log into your account and then create a database from the template **gatsby-aamu-starter**:
+Create one/log into your account and then create a database from the template **aamu-blog**:

 After that, you need an **API key**.
 Go to database settings for your newly created database and create an API key.
 Copy-paste that to somewhere safe.